New weapons to use in rape cases in Pakistan | Samaa Digital

 A case of or attempt of abduction and kidnapping for illicit intercourse, rape, unnatural offences or sexual abuse must be decided within 3 months, after which it shall be sent to the notice of the Chief Justice of the High Court.

 There is a time cap on rape case that they cannot take more than three months.
-“We looked at the data from Khyber Pakhtunkwa and there was not a single case that was given a verdict in three months,” said Zaman.
+“We looked at the data from Khyber Pakhtunkwa and there was not a single conviction that was given a verdict in three months,” said Zaman.
+(This sentence previously said ‘case’.
+It has been corrected to ‘conviction’.
+Verdicts have been passed and there have been acquittals).

 The appeal has to happen in six months.
 If you factor in the time it takes to prepare an appeal, then any rape case can be wrapped up in a year’s time.

 But she added that it was another matter if the rape case is settled out of court.
 They found that the KP prosecution services report said that 12 out of 38 cases were settled out of court.
+This was in 2016-2018 from district Nowshera, KP.
 It was called a “compromise”.

 “But we know that compromise was finished from the law in 2006,” said Zaman.
 “Muafi sullah, muq-muqa, none of this can happen any more.”